tdbuck78/DLS-WeeklyProviderReport/README.md

 #### weeklyreportdata.csv:

--Data was origninally pulled from html table produced by x.php on DLS server

--Read data from table and exported to csv to censor private data
+Data was origninally pulled from html table produced by x.php on DLS server Read data from table and exported to csv to censor private data